-- If the SMF determines that the PDU Session needs to be re-established, the SMF sends the Alternative S-NSSAI to the supporting UE either in PDU Session Modification Command if the PDU Session is of SSC mode 3, or in PDU Session Release if the PDU Session is of SSC mode 2 or SSC mode 1, to trigger the re-establishment of the PDU Session.
-The UE includes both, the S-NSSAI and the Alternative S-NSSAI in the PDU Session Establishment message.
+- If the SMF determines that the PDU Session needs to be re-established, the SMF sends both the replaced S-NSSAI and the Alternative S-NSSAI to the supporting UE either in PDU Session Modification Command if the PDU Session is of SSC mode 3, or in PDU Session Release if the PDU Session is of SSC mode 2 or SSC mode 1, to trigger the re-establishment of the PDU Session.
+The UE includes both, the replaced S-NSSAI and the Alternative S-NSSAI in the PDU Session Establishment message.

-Editor's note: How to use the existing NG-RAN resource of the replaced S-NSSAI is for FFS.
+The mapping of a S-NSSAI to its Alternative S-NSSAI is sent to the NG-RAN in N2 level information for the PDU sessions for which S-NSSAI replacement has been applied.
+For these PDU sessions the NG-RAN can be configured to restrict the PDU sessions to the cells where the replaced S-NSSAI network slice is supported and available.
+Also, based on local policy or, if available, on the Replacement Assistance Information in the UE context, the NG-RAN decides whether to use for a PDU session the original S-NSSAI resources only, or the alternative S-NSSAIs resources only or both the original S-NSSAI and the alternative S-NSSAI resources with or without a priority order.

+During Handover, the support of the replaced S-NSSAI or the Alternative S-NSSAI of the PDU session in the target cell determines, taking into account the resources that can be used for the PDU session based on the NG-RAN policy for this pair of slices or the Replacement Assistance Information in the UE context, whether a PDU session is handed over.

-When the AMF is notified that the S-NSSAI is available again or the congestion of the S-NSSAI has been mitigated, if the AMF has configured the supporting UE with the Alternative S-NSSAI, and the AMF determines for the UE to use the S-NSSAI again, the AMF reconfigures the supporting UE (e.g. by using UE Configuration Update message) to use the S-NSSAI.
+When the AMF is notified that the S-NSSAI is available again (e.g. the congestion of the S-NSSAI has been mitigated), if the AMF has configured the supporting UE with the Alternative S-NSSAI, and the AMF determines for the UE to use the replaced S-NSSAI again, the AMF reconfigures the supporting UE (e.g. by using UE Configuration Update procedure or in the next registration procedure) to use the replaced S-NSSAI again by removing the mapping of the replaced S-NSSAI to Alternative S-NSSAI.

-If there is an existing PDU Session associated with the Alternative S-NSSAI,the AMF sends updates to the SMF of the PDU Session, e.g. triggering Nsmf_PDUSession_UpdateSMContext service operation, that the PDU Session is to be transferred to the S-NSSAI.Editor's note: How to perform Network Slice Replacement during handover is FFS.
+If there is(are) any existing PDU Session(s) associated with the Alternative S-NSSAI

+- the AMF updates the SMF(s) of the PDU Session(s), by Nsmf_PDUSession_UpdateSMContext service operation, causing the PDU Session to be transferred to the S-NSSAI.

+if the UE is not yet updated by the AMF removing the mapping of the S-NSSAI to the Alternative S-NSSAI, and the UE provides the S-NSSAI and the Alternative S-NSSAI in the PDU Session Establishment message, if the AMF determines that the Alternative S-NSSAI needs no longer to be use ad the UE should just use the original S-NSSAI indicated, the AMF performs UE Configuration Update procedure to reconfigure the UE by removing the mapping of the S-NSSAI to the Alternative S-NSSAI and the Alternative S-NSSAI in the Configured NSSAI and in the Allowed NSSAI.
+The AMF continues the PDU Session establishment procedure with the S-NSSAI and provides the S-NSSAI to the SMF in Nsmf_PDUSession_CreateSMContext service operation and to the NG-RAN using N2SM information and to UE in PDU Session Establishment Accept message.

+Editor's note: How to perform Network Slice Replacement during handover is FFS.